Cheshire Academy

-The Academy currently enrolls 344 students from approximately 31 countries and 19 states in grades 9 through 12 plus a postgraduate year.
+The Academy enrolls about 360 students from approximately 31 countries and 19 states in grades 9 through 12 plus a postgraduate year.

 Campus

 The campus of 104 acre is located in the center of the town of Cheshire.
 The campus includes five residential dormitories and facilities including the John J. White '38 Science & Technology Center and the Humanities Building.
-All areas of campus are equipped with wireless access and a fiber optic network with 30 mb access to the internet.
+All areas of campus are equipped with wireless access and a fiber optic network with 30 Mb/s access to the internet.
 In the fall of 2011, Cheshire Academy saw the dedication of the new Simosa track and field.
 Over the summer before the 2022-2023 school year, Cheshire Academy constructed new tennis courts and playing fields on their campus.
 At the same time, Cheshire Academy had the Simosa track and field updated.